Project Fundation

 Expected results

-As a result of the project, a methodology is available that makes it possible for the stakeholders involved to "experience" the planned energy system transformation of (existing) neighborhoods towards climate neutrality even before its realization by means of VR technologies.
-It is suitable to promote acceptance as a basis for the development and implementation of holistically (technically, economically, ecologically, aesthetically) optimized solutions.
+As a result of the project, a methodology is available that makes it possible for the stakeholders involved to "experience" energy transition measures in (built-up) urban areas even before its realization by means of VR technologies.
+Thereby, a consensual solution based on social, technical, economic, ecological and aesthetic criteria is to be developed in a participatory manner.

 Project Partners